 They are very intelligent and need to be at the heart of a family, being involved in day to day life.
 They do not thrive well being away from the family or being left alone for long periods of time.

-There are not many breeders of Leonbergers nowadays but here are a few pointers as you begin your search for your new addition.
+There are not many breeders of Leonbergers nowadays but here are a few pointers as you begin your search for your new family member.

 There are several breeders of Leonbergers in the Uk to choose from.
 Your choice should be someone who you feel able to communicate with as this will be necessary during the life of your puppy